varunasthana92/Astar_ENPM661_Project3/Phase_3/README.md

 The run speed from top left to bottom right of the map (withut plotting of explored nodes) is around 5 mins.

 After the goal point is reached, a path will be traced back from the start to goal point.
 On the map, this path will be drawn in RED.
 In the file location, an image "back_tracking.png" is saved.
 At the end, the user can type any number and press enter to exit the program.

+### Vidoe Outputs
+* demo1.mp4 shows the explored nodes and the back tracking of the final path for a nearby start and goal nodes.